TheMicronaut/TheMicronaut.github.io/README.md

 # The Micronaut's modified So Simple Theme

-Micronaut's modified So Simple Theme is a minimalistic theme that emphasizes on simple and clean layout and typography.

-The theme of Micronaut's blog is based upon the  **So Simple Theme**  by designer slash illustrator [Michael Rose](http://mademistakes.com){:target="_blank"}.
+The theme of Micronaut's blog is based upon the  **So Simple Theme**  by designer slash illustrator [Michael Rose](http://mademistakes.com).

+Micronaut's modified So Simple Theme is a minimalistic theme (across the same lines of the So Simple Theme) that offers simple and clean layout while emphasizing typography.
+Thus, the theme is ideal for sites and blogs that focus on content rather than on visual elements and delights.

-See a [live version of Micronaut's Modified So Simple Theme](http://themicronaut.github.io/){:target="_blank"} hosted on GitHub.
+See a [live version of Micronaut's Modified So Simple Theme](http://themicronaut.github.io/) hosted on GitHub.

-See a [live version of the original So Simple Theme](http://mmistakes.github.io/so-simple-theme/){:target="_blank"} hosted on GitHub.
+See a [live version of the original So Simple Theme](http://mmistakes.github.io/so-simple-theme/) hosted on GitHub.

 ![screenshot of So Simple Theme](/images/so-simple-theme-preview.jpg)

-## Notable Modifications & Extensions:
+## Notable Extensions of the So Simple Theme:
-* Typography
-* Capital Letter in paragraphs
-* Author's bio-photo adaptation
 * Timeline
 * Central quotes
 * Text divider
+* Capital Letter in paragraphs
 * Recommended Posts
+* Instafeed.js Integration
+* Alternative list of posts

+For details on theme extensions, visit [theme-setup](http://themicronaut.github.io/theme-setup/#alehs-customizations)

+## Notable Modifications of the So Simple Theme:
+* Typography
+* Author's bio-photo adaptation
 * Images & Figcaptions
-* Integration of Instafeed.js
-* Alternative list of posts

-For details, visit [theme-setup](http://themicronaut.github.io/theme-setup/#alehs-customizations){:target="_blank"}
+For details on theme modifications, visit [theme-setup](http://themicronaut.github.io/theme-setup/#alehs-customizations)

----

 ## Getting Started
 So Simple takes advantage of Sass and data files to make customizing easier and requires Jekyll 3.x

-To learn how to install and use this theme check out the [Setup Guide](http://themicronaut.github.io/theme-setup/){:target="_blank"} for more information.
+To learn how to install and use this theme check out the [Setup Guide](http://themicronaut.github.io/theme-setup/) for more information.